 – Locations: Landmarks, Buildings, Environments

 – Objects: Products, Stock Art

 – Themes: Travel, Lifestyle, Seasonal

 Tags are Canto’s low-level labeling convention.
-Any Canto Administrator or Contributor can create tags and add them to files.
+Both Canto Administrators and Contributors can create tags and add them to assets.
 Think of tags as a way of “supporting” keywords – they provide details that keywords are too broad to convey.
-While it’s a smart practice to limit the amount of available keywords to use, tags should be used more liberally to best describe the details of an asset.
+Unlike keywords, you can and should use a large number of tags to describe details about an asset.

 Keyword type: Location